 Established in 1987 by Merck & Co., Inc., Kenilworth, N.J., U.S.A.,* The Mectizan® Donation Program is the longest ongoing drug donation program of its kind.

-- Dr. William Campbell of Merck Research Laboratories suggests the use of Mectizan® (ivermectin) against river blindness in humans.
+- Dr. William Campbell of Merck Research Laboratories suggests the use of Mectizan® (ivermectin) against river blindness in humans and the drug is reformulated and tested in clinical trials.

-- Merck CEO Roy Vagelos announces the company’s commitment to donate Mectizan to treat river blindness for as long as needed.
+- After testing proves safety and efficacy, Merck & Co., Inc. CEO Roy Vagelos announces the company’s commitment to donate Mectizan to treat river blindness for as long as needed.
 The Mectizan Donation Program (MDP) and the Mectizan Expert Committee are formed, and a secretariat is established at the Task Force for Global Health as an independent body to provide medical, technical, and administrative oversight of Mectizan donation.

 - Merck, MDP, the World Health Organization (WHO), and non-governmental organization (NGO) partners established the Non-Governmental Development Organization (NGDO) Coordination Group for Onchocerciasis Control.
 NGDOs play a critical role in getting Mectizan distributed through their work with ministries of health, their expertise in grassroots programs management, and their fundraising for program implementation.